ixxra/gaussian-operations/README.md

 which is standard notation for *matrix operations* in linear algebra, and see what happens with the matrix?

-This library pretend just to do so.
+This library pretends just to do so.

 Certainly, out there in the wild, there should be very good software to accomplish this task.
 But this project is twofold: